Loan Repayment

 Repayment Options

 When it comes time to repay your Federal Direct Student Loan, you will need to select a repayment plan.
 There are several repayment plans to choose from which can be seen in the chart below.
 How much you pay and how long you take to repay your loans will vary depending on the repayment plan you choose.
-Consolidation loans also have varying repayment plans.
+Consolidation Loans also have varying repayment plans.

 If you don’t make your loan payments, you risk going into default.
 Your loan becomes delinquent the first day after you miss a payment.
 The delinquency will continue until all payments are made to bring your loan current.
 Loan servicers report all delinquencies of at least 90 days to the three major credit bureaus.
 A negative credit rating may make it difficult for you to borrow money for a car or home.
 If you can’t make the payments, look into your repayment options listed below, or talk to your loan provider about other ways to get your monthly payments reduced.